Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/python-lang/74HC595 & 7-Segment Display.rst

         shiftOut(MSBFIRST,data)
         latchPin.on()

-Subfunction display (int dec) is used to make a 4-Digit 7-Segment Display a 4-bit integer.
+Subfunction **display** (int dec) is used to make a 4-Digit 7-Segment Display a 4-bit integer.
 First open the common end of first 7-Segment Display Digit and turn OFF the other three Digits, now it can be used as 1-Digit 7-Segment Display.
 The first Digit is used for displaying single digits of "dec", the second Digit is for tens, the third for hundreds and fourth for thousands respectively.
 Each digit will be displayed for a period by using delay ().
 The time in this code is very brief, so you will a mess of Digits.
 If the time is set long enough, you will see that every digit is displayed independently.

 .. literalinclude:: ../../../freenove_Kit/Code/Python_GPIOZero_Code/18.2.1_StopWatch/StopWatch.py
     :linenos:
     :language: python
     :lines: 44-60
+    :dedent:

-Subfunction timer () is the timer callback function.
+Subfunction **timer()** is the timer callback function.
 When the time is up, this function will be executed.
 Accompanied by the execution, the variable counter will be added 1, and then reset the time of timer to 1s.
 1s later, the function will be executed again.

 .. literalinclude:: ../../../freenove_Kit/Code/Python_GPIOZero_Code/18.2.1_StopWatch/StopWatch.py
     :linenos:
     :language: python
     :lines: 61-67
+    :dedent:

-Subfunction setup(), configure all input output modes for the GPIO pin used.
+Subfunction **setup()** , configure all input output modes for the GPIO pin used.

 Finally, in loop function, make the digital tube display variable counter value in the while loop.
-The value will change in function timer (), so the content displayed by 7-segment display will change accordingly.
+The value will change in function **timer** (), so the content displayed by 7-segment display will change accordingly.

 .. code-block:: python